Fayum mummy portraits

-Museums

-Today, mummy portraits are represented in all important archaeological museums of the world.
-Many have fine examples on display, notably the British Museum, the National Museum of Scotland, the Metropolitan Museum of Art in New York and the Louvre in Paris.
-Because they were mostly recovered through inappropriate and unprofessional means, virtually all are without archaeological context, a fact which consistently lowers the quality of archaeological and culture-historical information they provide.
-As a result, their overall significance as well as their specific interpretations remain controversial.

 Materials and techniques

 A majority of images show a formal portrait of a single figure, facing and looking toward the viewer, from an angle that is usually slightly turned from full face.
 The figures are presented as busts against a monochrome background which in some instances are decorated.
 The individuals are both male and female and range in age from childhood to old age.